Radiator-Labs/coop-share/README-02-box-build.md

 - two relays (to replace existing fan switch)
 - AC wall adapter (connects to 12VDC power extender cable pass-through front of HVAC unit)
+    - 12VDC power to RL panel
-    - 12VDC powers RL interface on front panel
+    - I2C and 12VDC cable from RL panel
-    - I2C cable from front panel also carries 12VDC to power electronics in the box
+        - 12VDC powers electronics in the box
 - means for cables to enter the box
 - strain-relief for all cables inside box

-TODO: diagram of box build

-TODO: reminder box to comply with code

-- box has safety-disconnect switch
-- TODO: OCPD?
-Perhaps terminal block with OCPD

-TODO: example BOM

 Installation requirements: